 “Accordingly, we have to revise our production estimates.”

-India’s could fall to 30 million tonnes in the 2018/19 marketing year that started on Oct.
+India’s sugar production could fall to 30 million tonnes in the 2018/19 marketing year that started on Oct.
 1, down from an earlier estimate of 32.4 million tonnes and the previous year’s production of 32.5 million tonnes, Thombare said.

 Other trade bodies cut production estimates to between 32 million and 32.4 million tonnes last month, from first estimates of around 35.5 million tonnes.